His journey and experience

 His career as a business leader continued

 while serving as a member of the Board of Directors for Proginov, a French software publisher specializing in business management solutions.
 His remarkable participation on the Board of Directors of Optimists Without Borders, a non-profit association advocating optimism and personal and collective enrichment, is of significance.
-Additionally, his involvement is particularly evident through his close relationship with Comoros, where he travels repeatedly.
-He is in fact the Union of Comoros Coordinator of the Consuls.
+Additionally, his involvement is particularly evident through his close relationship with Comoros, where he travels repeatedly due to Semlex contract to produce official national documents.

 Semlex, a flourishing Belgian company created in 1982, was a turning point in Albert Karaziwan’s career.
 He is the CEO of this international leader in the development and manufacture of secure biometric identification documents.
 Through technology called the Biometric Network System (BNS), designed to put an end to identity fraud, this biometric identification system is among the most reliable in the world.
 Many countries have entrusted it in Europe, Asia and Africa, as well as the United States.
 Preliminary tests are underway in Australia and New Zealand and they are also likely to implement standardized biometric passports.